 This family includes familiar forms like <disgusting, disgusted, disgusts> and it also includes an Italian loan word, meaning “taste.”
 Metaphorically we can imagine that when someone does something ‘with gusto’, they have a fond taste for it, which leads them forth with enjoyment or zest.

 When we look under the surface at the meanings of these words, we can see their structure.
 When we understand their structure, it becomes clear why the words are spelled the way they are.
-Now we have evidence that helps us understand why we can’t say English is a phonetic language.
+Now we have evidence that helps us understand why we can’t say English spelling is phonetic.
 Our spelling represents its meaningful structures before pronunciation.
 A language that takes both of these systems into account is called ‘morphophonemic.’
-English is a morphophonemic language.
+The nature of English is that it follows this morphophonemic principle.

 Most importantly, using inquiry to build one’s own understanding is exciting and joyful.
 It summons our intellect and moves us to keep learning and growing.
 As my colleague Gina Cooke says, we know stories are made of words, but let’s also remember that every word tells a story.
 And who doesn’t enjoy a good story?